 There are lots of ways to spend this traditional holiday in the city, so if you’re looking to have the best time, below you’ll discover some of the top things to do and some key factors to keep in mind.

 Consider alternative attractions

-Although Paris can be great to visit during Easter, it is also one of its busiest times.
+Although Paris can be great to visit during Easter, it is also one of its busiest times for Paris museums and the city on the whole.
 This means, unfortunately many of the top tourist attractions are going to be really difficult to get into.
 The queues are long and the waiting times last for hours.
 So, if you don’t want to waste your trip, it’s worth considering some of the more alternative attractions.